 The assets acquired from IITC included cash and cash equivalents, employees, contracts, software, equipment, and goodwill.
-On November 11, 1996, Intermap acquired the rights to certain digital mapping technology under a Transfer, Assignment, and License Agreement (the "ERIM Agreement") among Intermap, Environmental Research Institute of Michigan (ERIM), and Intermap U.S.A.
+On November 11, 1996, Intermap acquired the rights to certain digital mapping technology under a Transfer, Assignment, and License Agreement (the ERIM Agreement) among Intermap, Environmental Research Institute of Michigan (ERIM), and Intermap U.S.A.

-Historically, Intermap has generated revenue from two sources: project-based mapping services and multi-client data licensing.
-Over the past five years, the Company has added a third source of revenue: geospatial solutions.
-These solutions are focused on improving the way commercial entities, governments, and individuals use geospatial related information, and are augmented by Intermap's extensive data assets.
+Intermap has generates revenue from three sources: geospatial data acquisition and production, valueadded data licensing, and software solutions and services.
+The software solutions are focused on improving the way commercial entities, governments, and individuals use geospatial related information, and are augmented by Intermap's extensive data assets.